hindu-comm/mail_stream_advaita-l/2017/09/Accounting_for_Brahm/62__V_Subrahmanian.md

 > he is still Brahman only.
 >

-​Thanks for highlighting an important point​.
+Thanks for highlighting an important point.
 This is unfortunately lost on many who take the literal interpretation of sarvaM brahma; that is without bAdhasAmAnAdhikaraNyam!